 You will need 2 apps, one to be able to open and use the database, and then something to sync the file to your phone.
 Unless you do that manually, but I wouldn’t advise it.

-For syncing the file to my phone I use Dropsync.
-This syncs a Dropbox folder to a folder your phone.
+For syncing the file to my phone, I used to use Dropsync.
+This syncs a Dropbox folder to a folder on your phone.
 You can use the free version if you’re only setting up 2 folders.

 You can also use the Dropbox app itself and mark the file to be available offline, but I’ve noticed this doesn’t always work.
 I often ended up with an old version of the database when I needed it.